Legislative Work

 to Match MA Representative McGovern’s House Resolution 317

-These Back from the Brink inspired Resolutions in the House and Senate call on the United States government to lead the way to a future that is free from the existential threat of nuclear weapons and war.
-Western Mass Hub is actively engaging our local elected officials to sign-on the campaign’s letter to the Congress, insisting that the U.S. must seek to enter negotiations with the other nuclear-armed states for a verifiable, enforceable agreement to eliminate all nuclear arsenals.
+These Back from the Brink-supported Resolutions in the Senate and House call on the United States government to lead the way to a future that is free from the existential threat of nuclear weapons and war.
+Western Mass Hub is actively encouraging local elected officials in western MA sign this letter in support of the federal resolutions.
+The federal resolutions call on the U.S. to enter negotiations with the other nuclear-armed states for a verifiable, enforceable agreement to eliminate all nuclear arsenals.

 • Taking U.S. nuclear weapons off hair-trigger alert